nadeo/trackmania-doc/docs/web/tm-com/index.md

 The banner changes depending on the season.
 The season can be changed by using the buttons on the left and right of the banner.

 Maps in the campaign are displayed below in a 5x5 grid.
-Each map contains information about the maps name, your achieved medals and your time on the map.
+Each map contains information about the maps name, your achieved medals and time on the map.

 Clicking a maps thumbnail will bring you to the respective map page.